The Endocannabinoid System

-Unless you are well read on cannabis and its effect on the human body, you have probably not heard of the endocannabinoid system.
+You have probably not heard of the endocannabinoid system, unless you are well read on cannabis and its effect on the human body.

 What does the endocannabinoid system do?

 The endocannabinoid system (ECS) can be found throughout the human body, including the nervous system and brain.
 It is crucial for various homeostatic functions, as well as physiological and cognitive processes.
 Examples include, but are not limited too, pain-sensation, sexual health, and of course, mediating the effects of cannabis.